0o0liver/covid_flight_analysis/Datasets/README.md

 ## merged_flight.csv
-This dataset contains information of every flight during the first three months of 2020.
+This dataset contains information of every flight during the first four months of 2020.
 This dataset is generated from data that was provided by [Opensky Network](https://opensky-network.org/), source files can be found [here](https://opensky-network.org/datasets/covid-19/).
 There are 10 columns in this dataset, however, we only utilized 3 of the 10, they are *origin*, *destination* and *day*.
 * Origin: ICAO 4-characters code of the origin airport.
 * Destination: ICAO 4-characters code of the destination airport.
 * Day: Date of each flight.